sianidan/RA-Library-Project/README.md

     - I'm still working on adding media queries to make the website responsive, and this is the article that I frequently use to streamline the process.

 ## Continued Development
 As of now, this website was built using only HTML5 and vanilla CSS.
-The first improvements will be making the website fully responsive.

 As my cohort in the Reskill Americans program progresses, we will be revisiting and building upon this project in the following weeks.
 We will become familiarized with adding JavaScript for the frontend and backend, then implement those acquired skills into this project.
 ### Future intentions for this project